Sherikoo/Weather-Journal-App/README.md

 - npm install body-parser
 - npm install cors
 - node server.js (to run the server)

-- type this url "localhost:3000" in the browser to open the webapp
-- Type any valid city name and your feelings, then click the 'Generate' button.
+Type this url "localhost:3000" in the browser to open the webapp Type any valid city name and your feelings, then click the 'Generate' button.